maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 ## classes `ResumptionData` and `ResumptionBase`

-Thre classes that represents "bare" captured continuations that are not memory-managed by the library.
+Classes that represents "bare" captured continuations that are not memory-managed by the library.

 ```cpp
 class ResumptionBase {